verhas/BLOG/exception_no_stack/ARTICLE.md

 * it is well-designed by many seasoned developers and used for decades, probably is the right structure,

-* the structure is general enough to accommodate other type of exceptions, not only those that we have currently, and the data structure does not need any change.
+* the structure is general enough to accommodate other types of exceptions, not only those that we have currently, and the data structure does not need any change.

 Let's discuss the last bullet point a bit.
 It may happen that later we decide that lines that contain `WTF` all capital are also exceptional and should throw an exception.
-In that case we may need to modify our data structures that store these error cases if we decided to craft these structures by hand.
+In that case, we may need to modify our data structures that store these error cases if we decided to craft these structures by hand.
 If we use the suppressed exceptions of the Throwable class then there is nothing extra to do.
-There is an exception, we catch it (as you will see in the example soon), store it and then attach at the end of the summary exception as suppressed exception.
-Is it YAGNI that we think about this future possibility, when it is extremely unlikely that this demo application will ever be extended?
+There is an exception, we catch it (as you will see in the example soon), store it, and then attach it at the end of the summary exception as a suppressed exception.
+Is it YAGNI that we think about this future possibility when it is extremely unlikely that this demo application will ever be extended?
 Yes, and no, and generally it does not matter.
-YAGNI is usually a problem, when you devote time and effort to develop something too early.
-It is extra cost in the development and later in the maintenance.
+YAGNI is usually a problem when you devote time and effort to develop something too early.
+It is an extra cost in the development and later in the maintenance.
 When we are just using something simpler that is already there then it is not YAGNI to use it.
 It is simply clever and knowledgable about the tool we use.

 Let's have a look at the modified `FileReader` that this time already returns many empty lines in many files: